UniGraspTransformer: Simplified Policy Distillation for Scalable Dexterous Robotic Grasping: Experiments

 \textbf{Evaluation Protocols.} Following UniDexGrasp++~\cite{UniDexGrasp++}, each object is randomly rotated and dropped onto the table to enhance the diversity of its initial poses.
 This process is repeated 1,000 times for robust evaluation.
 A grasp is considered successful if the object reaches the target goal within $T=200$ steps.
 We report the average success rate across all objects and grasp attempts.
 The evaluation is performed in two configurations: a state-based setting and a vision-based setting.
 The state-based setting represents an ideal scenario where the object point cloud is entirely accessible and flawlessly accurate.
 Conversely, in the vision-based setting (see Section~\ref{sec:vision-based}), the object point cloud is reconstructed using depth images captured from five different viewpoints by five cameras.
 Additionally, the dexterous hand may partially occlude the object, resulting in only a portion of the object’s point cloud being accessible.

 \textbf{Implementation Details.} For a single dedicated policy network, we create 1,000 simulation environments, and update the policy network every 16 steps over 10K iterations, with a learning rate of 3e-4.
-Training is conducted on an NVIDIA V100 GPU, requiring approximately 3 hours per policy.
+Training is conducted parallelly on 16 NVIDIA V100 GPUs, requiring 80 hours for 3,200 dedicated policies.
 The UniGraspTransformer model is trained with a batch size of 800 trajectories over 100 epochs, using a fixed learning rate of 1e-4.
 Training is performed on 8 NVIDIA A100 GPUs and takes around 70 hours to complete.
 The object encoders, both state-based and vision-based, are trained on point cloud data with a batch size of 100.
-Training runs for 800K iterations with a learning rate of 5e-4 on an NVIDIA A100 GPU, requiring about 40 hours.
+Training runs for 800K iterations with a learning rate of 5e-4 on an NVIDIA A100 GPU, requiring 40 hours.